25 Known Limitations

 Marks

-• Aesthetic-gate vs. mark-consumer asymmetry.
+• Aesthetic-gate versus mark-consumer asymmetry.
 Several aesthetics are accepted at the universal pose-mapping gate but consumed only by one or two mark extractors.
-Setting them on other marks is a silent no-op rather than an error.
+Setting them on other marks has no effect and raises no error.

 :size (column ref) lay-point every other lay-*